pingcap/tidb/docs/design/2021-04-18-common-table-expression.md

 ## Introduction

-This proposal describes the design of Common Table Expression.
+This proposal describes the basic implementation of Common Table Expression(CTE) using the `Materialization` method.
+`Merge` is another way to implement CTE and will be supported later.

 ## Motivation or Background

-The Common Table Expression(CTE) is a temporary result set which exists within a statement.
+CTE is introduced in SQL:1999.
+It's a temporary result set which exists within a statement.
 You can reference it later in the statement.
 It's similar to derived tables in some way.
 But CTE has extra advantages over derived tables.

 1. CTE can be referenced multiple times.